mhasbini/duprule/README.md

 ![](https://travis-ci.org/0xbsec/duprule.svg?branch=master)

-# Why ?
+# What

-Remove duplicate rules.
+Remove duplicate Hashcat rules.

 # How does it works ?